 About the Author

-|Abhishek may be reach via LinkedIn|
+|Paul can be reached via LinkedIn|

 Paul will be speaking at the OKOUG Technology Conference & Exhibition: Dec 8-10, 2014, at the ACC in Liverpool.
 Find out how you can secure your mobile workforce to enable BYOD strategies